KilledByAPixel/LittleJS/README.md

 ## Builds

 To easily include LittleJS in your game, you can use one of the 3 pre-built js files.
-These are also built automatically by the build scripts..
+These are also built automatically by the build scripts.

 - [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) - The full game engine with debug mode available
 - [engine.all.release.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.release.js) - The engine optimized for release builds